gangsthub/static-uptime-robot/README.md

 Automatically check through a serverless function call whether a site (from environment variables `env.TARGET_SITE`) is up and running.

-## Configuration

-Before creating the site, Netlify will ask you to fill required the following environment variable:

-- `TARGET_SITE`: The (absolute) URL of the site or service you want to check.

 ## Deploy your own!

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/gangsthub/static-uptime-robot)

+You'll need to add this environment variable in your Netlify admin site after initially forking it (`Settings > Environments > Environment variables`):

+- `TARGET_SITE`: The (absolute) URL of the site or service you want to check.

 ## Build Setup